swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 #### Isolation

 Much like their non-delegating counterparts, an actor's delegating initializer either has an `isolated self` or a `nonisolated self` reference.
-The decision procedure for categorizing these initializers are the same, too: non-async delegating initializers have a `nonisolated self`, *etc*.
+The decision procedure for categorizing these initializers are exactly the same: non-async delegating initializers have a `nonisolated self`, *etc*.

-But, the delegating initializers of an actor have simpler isolation semantics, because they are not required to initialize the instance's stored properties.
+But, the delegating initializers of an actor have simpler rules about what can appear in their body, because they are not required to initialize the instance's stored properties.
 Thus, instead of using flow-sensitive actor isolation, delegating initializers have a uniform isolation for `self`, much like an ordinary function.

 ### Sendability